 Mancetter Parish Council

-Warwickshire County Council - Notice of Election
+Warwickshire County Council - Notice of Poll

 The Mancetter Neighbourhood Plan (2015-29) will allow the Parish Council to have more influence on the planning decisions made by the Borough Council in the future.
 It will help to manage development and change so that the environmental, economic and social needs of local people can be taken into account to keep Mancetter Parish special.
 The Plan covers all of the Parish, including Mancetter village and Ridge Lane.